THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The intelligent leader is an able translator of intention to impact.
 He/she is a person who “makes things happen” in perfect alignment with organizational interests.
 Psychological blind spots represent the most difficult-to-overcome gap between intention and impact.

 The primary predictors of blind spot-related leadership issues are self-awareness and emotional intelligence.
-According to a TalentSmart analysis, C-suite executives have the lowest levels of emotional intelligence on average among a wide range of job titles.
-That said, the study has also acknowledged that despite the overall disappointing EQ scores, high-EQ executives outperformed their lower-EQ peers.
+According to a TalentSmart analysis, on average, C-suite executives have the lowest levels of emotional intelligence among a wide range of job titles.

 How Does Leadership Development Help Address Psychological Blind Spots?

 As I have pointed out in my leadership development books, psychological blind spots are almost impossible to address without outside expertise and help.
-They tend to soothe the ego and thus fit well into a comfort zone people often feel unable to transcend.
+They tend to soothe the ego and thus fit nicely into a comfort zone people often feel unable to transcend.

 Leadership coaching can help identify and tackle psychological blind spots by: